-Guided home study includes online reading and AV lectures about your chosen topic that you will be asked to write about and discuss online with your tutor.
+Guided home study includes online reading and AV lectures about your chosen topic, which you will be asked to write about and discuss online with your tutor.

 Elcox learning methodology will refine your grasp and use of English as you engage in the interactive disciplines of reading, writing, listening, and speaking.

-This dual learning process will ensure you are ready for examination and acquire practical knowledge relevant to your professional, academic, or social interests.
+This dual methodology will ensure you are ready for the exam and will also acquire practical knowledge relevant to your professional, academic, or social interests.

 After you apply, you will be offered a CAE placement test and invited to discuss your answers with a tutor for best advice on how to prepare for the exam.

 Course content conforms to the CAE syllabus, and your guided home study will provide exam preparation and knowledge acquisition for a competitive edge.

 Elcox sets parts of the course above Level C1 of the CEFRL, to ensure candidates sit the exam confidently and gain a Grade A pass equivalent to Level C2:

 Level C1 certifies ability to understand complex passages of English and produce similarly detailed written accounts for professional, academic, or social purposes.